bioinfo-pf-curie/TMB/README.md

 ### General parameters:

 #### `--bed`
-The input bed from to filter.
+The input BED from to filter.
 This file should be 0 based, sorted and with no header

 #### `--gtf`
 A sorted gtf file to extract annotations from, for example gencode.v19.annotation.gtf